UW-CSE442-WI20/A2-Viewer/README.md

 ## How to use

-This script requires you to have some relatiively modern version of Node.js installed (6+, if you've installed in the last 2-3 years it should be fine).
+This script requires you to have some relatively modern version of Node.js installed (6+, if you've installed in the last 2-3 years it should be fine).

 ### Running